lacrivella/typescript-interface/README.md

 When you use an interface and call it out (like the console log for the summary), it's only going to check to see if there is a property (in this case summary) with the correct value (string) in your variable (in our case antonio).

 You can use a single interface to describe very different objects (see antonio and island example).

+**General Strategy for Reusable Code in TS**
+  - create functions that accept arguments that are typed with interfaces
+  - Object/classes can decide to implement a given interface to work with a function